GregDuveiller/sif-downscaling-essd/README.md

 The study also required data from OCO-2 and TROPOMI that had to be aggregated in a particular format and are available in this Zenodo repository: [DOI: 10.5281/zenodo.3753024].

 ## Versioning
 This repository is available on GitHub at https://github.com/GregDuveiller/sif-downscaling-essd/.
-All versions of this repository, including the last release, are archived on Zenodo: [...].
+All versions of this repository, including the last release, are archived on Zenodo: [DOI: 10.5281/zenodo.3753521].